-The Company entered into an employment agreement with Mr. Kiernan during fiscal year 2015 and entered into an employment agreement with Mr. Rallo on December 2, 2019.
-These employment agreements are intended to provide continuity and stability in the leadership of our organization, and generally provide for an annual base salary (subject to a specified minimum), a target annual bonus, grants of Company shares tied to long-term performance, severance upon a qualifying termination of employment, and restrictive covenants.
-The employment agreements are described in further detail in "Executive Compensation-Employment Agreements with Named Executive Officers" below.
+The Company entered into an employment agreement and associated bonus agreement with Mr. Kiernan on April 1, 2022 and entered into an employment agreement with Mr. Del Vecchio on September 6, 2022.
+These employment and bonus agreements are intended to provide continuity and stability in the leadership of our organization.
+Mr. Kiernan's employment and bonus agreements generally provide for an annual base salary (subject to a specified minimum), sign-on bonus, target annual cash bonuses based on different identified achievements, long term incentive cash bonuses based on different identified achievements, restricted share grants with vesting terms, grants of Company shares tied to long-term performance, severance upon a qualifying termination of employment, a termination bonus upon a Change in Control, and restrictive covenants.
+Mr. Del Vecchio's employment agreement generally provides for an annual base salary (subject to specified minimums), sign on bonus, target annual cash bonuses, restricted share grants with vesting terms, eligibility for grants of Company shares tied to long-term performance, severance upon a qualifying termination of employment, and restrictive covenants.
+The employment and bonus agreements are described in further detail in "Executive Compensation-Employment Agreements with Named Executive Officers" below.